Working From Home With Sitel

-This business processing outsourcing (BPO) firm employs 57,000 people in 25 countries across North America, South America, Europe, Africa, and Asia Pacific.
-Most of those employees are onsite employees; however the company does have a work-at-home call center division for U.S. residents.
+Sitel is a business processing outsourcing (BPO) firm that employs 57,000 people in 25 countries across North America, South America, Europe, Africa, and Asia.
+Most of those employees are onsite employees, however the company does have a work-at-home call center division for U.S. residents.

-The company looks for applicants fluent in English, French, German, Italian, Korean, Mandarin, Portuguese and Spanish.
-(See more bilingual call center jobs.)
+Bilingual candidates are always a plus.
+The company looks for applicants fluent in English, French, German, Italian, Korean, Mandarin, Portuguese, and Spanish.

-Offering both part- and full-time schedules time, Sitel expects all agents commit to working the same 5-day-a-week schedule (which must include at least one weekend day).
-A full-time shift is 6-8 hours (or 30 to 40 hours a week); part time is 4-5 hours (or 20 to 30 hours).
+Offering both part and full-time schedules, Sitel expects all agents commit to working the same 5-day-a-week schedule (which must include at least one weekend day).
+A full-time shift is 6-8 hours (or 30 to 40 hours a week), while a part-time shift is 4-5 hours (or 20 to 25 hours weekly).

 Benefits and Pay:

-Unlike many home call center companies, Sitel hires agents as employees--not independent contractors--and offers benefits.
-(See more companies with employment call center jobs.)
-Benefits include medical and dental benefits for full time employees, 401(K), vacation and holiday pay and employee discounts with Sitel's clients, which include consumer electronics companies, PC manufacturers, satellite service providers, and mobile communications companies.
+Unlike many home call center companies, Sitel hires agents as employees, not independent contractors, and offers benefits.
+Benefits include medical and dental benefits for full-time employees, 401(K), vacation and holiday pay, and employee discounts with Sitel's clients, which include consumer electronics companies, PC manufacturers, satellite service providers, and mobile communications companies.

 Training is full-time (40 hours/week), at home and paid.
 It lasts one to six weeks depending on the position.

-Sitel pays an hourly wage--something not all call centers do.
-(See more on how call centers pay.)
-According to Glassdoor.com call center jobs at Sitel pay around $9.50 per hour.
-Glassdoor's salary information does not make a distinction between on-site and work-at-home call center jobs.
+Sitel pays an hourly wage—something not all call centers do.
+According to Glassdoor.com, call center jobs at Sitel pay around $9.50 per hour.
+Keep in mind that Glassdoor's salary information does not make a distinction between on-site and work-at-home call center jobs.

 Qualifications and Application Process: